 MAS strongly promotes both domestic and international forex traders’ to invest in Singapore’s financial markets.
 As such, Singaporean forex traders’ have the advantage of tax-free capital gains if trading forex is not their main source of income, making forex trading an appealing investment and hobby for many.

-If you are wanting to trade forex with a broker that is not MAS regulated or based in Singapore, it is recommended to find a broker that is overseen by other top-tier authorities with similar standards and regulation.
-For instance, the Australian forex broker Pepperstone is overseen by ASIC and FSA, and similarly to MAS, requires client funds to be held in segregated accounts to provide investors’ protection.
+If you want to trade forex with a broker that is not MAS regulated or based in Singapore, it is recommended to find a broker that is overseen by other top-tier authorities with similar standards and regulation.
+For instance, the Australian forex broker Pepperstone is overseen by ASIC, the CMA, FCA, SCB, DFSA and CySEC, and similarly to MAS, all Pepperstone regulators’ require client funds to be held in segregated accounts to provide investors’ protection.